Youbetme/SDK/README.md

-The SDK repository has been moved to [http://github.com/youbetme/youbetme-sdk](http://github.com/youbetme/youbetme-sdk).
+The Youbetme SDK repository has been moved to [http://github.com/youbetme/youbetme-sdk](http://github.com/youbetme/youbetme-sdk).